edbradley/project-dj-edb-webapp/README.md

 The Mix audio is streamed via online/Cloud services from SoundCloud https://soundcloud.com and MixCloud https://mixcloud.com.
 Both services allow users to upload audio files and embed streaming audio players (via HTML iframe) into their own custom site/application (dj-edb.com).

-Below is a diagram that provides an architectural overview of the application:
+Below is a diagram that provides an architectural overview of the Application:

 ![Overview Diagram](dj-edb_WebApp_ArchitectureOverview.png)